xkubow/FePlayground/README.md

-# vur-project-2
+# FePlayground

-This template should help get you started developing with Vue 3 in Vite.
+This project is a Vue 3 playground using Vite, Element Plus, Pinia, and more.
+It includes mock API support, unit and e2e tests, and a rich set of scripts for development and testing.

 ## Recommended IDE Setup